describo/crate-builder-component/README.md

 -   `error`: If the component fails to load the crate it will emit an error message with more information.
 You should listen for this event and handle it accordingly in your application.
 It emits an object with one property, `errors` which is an array of errors found in the crate.
+-   `navigation`: The component emits a navigation event whenever an entity is selected.
+The output is an object with a single property `id` which you can set on the location if you want to enable navigation (back, forward) and want to manage it yourself.
 -   `@save:crate`: whenever the crate changes internally, this event will be emitted with the full crate for your app to save or handle in some way
 -   `@save:crate:template`: this event emits the current crate as a template with a name.
 This is so